 - Michael Schumacher took his 91st and final career win at Shanghai International Circuit in 2006.

-- The Chinese Grand Prix has had four different title sponsors over its years hosting Grands Prix – Sinopec, UBS, Pirelli and, for 2017, Heineken.
+- The Chinese Grand Prix has had five different title sponsors over its years hosting Grands Prix – Sinopec, UBS, Pirelli, Heineken (2017-19) and Lenovo (2024).

 - The Chinese Grand Prix is a 56-lap race.
 However the 2014 edition was classified at 54 laps, after the clerk of the course mistakenly waved the chequered flag to Lewis Hamilton at the end of lap 55.
 According to article 44.2 of the Sporting Regulations, in these circumstances the race is deemed to have finished the previous time the leader crossed the start-finish line.